sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 Currently AP1 is explicitly drawn on the graph, however, there are such arrows from every party to every action, so we may leave them out of the diagrams and refer to them via the convention (Action)-(Party).
+These can then be referenced and discussed in tabular form.

 The diagram then simply becomes an Action-Entity graph.
 In this example: